speechbrain/benchmarks/benchmarks/MOABB/README.md

 ## 📧 Contact

-For any questions or inquiries, feel free to reach out to [davide.borra2@unibo.it](mailto:davide.borra2@unibo.it).
+For any questions or inquiries, feel free to reach Davide Borra, Ph.D., University of Bologna ([davide.borra2@unibo.it](mailto:davide.borra2@unibo.it)).

 ## **Citing**

-If you use the SpeechBrain-MOABB, please cite:
+If you use SpeechBrain-MOABB for your research or business, please cite:

 [The link to the official paper will be available soon]

-Please also cite SpeechBrain if you use it for your research or business.
+Please also cite SpeechBrain:

 ```bibtex
 @misc{speechbrain,